-In the event a student is suspected of cheating or plagiarism, a conference will be held between the student and the teacher and, as appropriate, an administrator and/or parent or guardian.
-The facts of the individual case will be weighed, and consequences for infractions will entail a grade of zero on the work in question and disciplinary action.
+In the event a student is suspected of cheating or plagiarism for a first offense, a conference will be held between the student and the teacher and, when appropriate, an administrator and/or parent or guardian.
+The facts of the individual case will be weighed by the teacher, and consequences for infractions will entail a grade of zero on the work in question and possible disciplinary action.
+Subsequent violations will involve school administration and a meeting with parent / guardian.